1957 World Sportscar Championship: Season

 Normal service resumed in Sweden, when Ferrari and Maserati returned to the front of the field.
-As the Swedish race regulations allowed limitless driver changes, Maserati planned to use only its three best drivers – Schell/Moss/Behra, with the later pair winning the race, while the former pair retired whilst in second place when it transmission seized.
+As the Swedish race regulations allowed limitless driver changes, Maserati planned to use only its three best drivers – Schell, Moss and Behra, with the later pair winning the race while the former pair retired in second place when it transmission seized.

 The outcome of the championship depended on the result of the finale, the Venezuelan Grand Prix in Caracas.
 The works Maseratis were supported by the American entrant Temple Buell.
 The race became an infamous disaster for Maserati, when on lap two Masten Gregory flipped Buell’s 450S.
 Moss led until he collided with a slow back marker who strolled across his racing line, demolishing his 450S.
 Its sister 450S ignited during a pit stop, injuring Behra, but Moss and Schell continued to race the car, until Schell was hit by team-mate Joakim Bonnier and his 300S, following a loss of a wheel.
 So four front-line Maseratis started the deciding Championship race, and all four had crashed - leaving the world title to Ferrari.
 For the record, Ferrari still took a 1-2 finish.

-Just this one catastrophic race for Maserati, when four of their big, expensive cars were destroyed, had been enough to push their finances over the edge and the company into virtual oblivion, at least as a racing team.
+Because four of their expensive cars were destroyed, their finances were pushed over the edge.
 At the very moment when Fangio was giving Officine Alfieri Maserati its first world championship in Formula One, the firm was going into survival mode.
 It was feared that it was never going to recover its position in the world of racing, and would spend decades trying to establish itself as a manufacturer of road cars.